umangpincha/Background-Color-Changer/readme.md

 ![thumbnail](./Image/ColorChanger.png)

-It took me around 2-3 hours to create this application.
+It took me around 15-20 minutes to create this application.

 Technology Used:
 - HTML